codeclimate/test-reporter/README.md

 ## Parallel Tests

-The test reporter supports aggregating multiple test coverage reports from, for example, parallel runs together into a single report.
-After aggregation, the test reporter can send up the single aggregated report to Code Climate.

-This requires you store the partial payloads yourself after each test, then download them to one location before using the reporter to upload a summed payload.
+Code Climate supports parallel test setups using sub-commands provided by the test reporter.
+Specifically, the test reporter has sub-commands to:

+1. format partial results (`format-coverage`)
+1. sum partial results into a single result (`sum-coverage`) and
+1. upload the single result to Code Climate (`upload-coverage`)

+To make use of these commands, parallel test support requires:

+1. the ability to run commands after *each* batch of tests has completed (most CI systems support this)
+1. the ability to run commands after *all* tests have completed (most CI systems support this)
+1. uploading and downloading partial test coverage data to/from shared storage (using AWS S3, for example)

 For example:

-1. After *each* test:
+1. After *each* batch of tests:

    ```sh
    ./cc-test-reporter format-coverage --output "coverage/codeclimate.$N.json"